-I am bent over and racked with pain.
+I am bent over and wracked with pain.
 All day long I walk around filled with grief.
 I am exhausted and completely crushed.
 My groans come from an anguished heart.

 Can you relate to this kind of suffering, either in body or soul?

 When life sideswipes you and leaves you bruised and bleeding by the side of the road, do you ever wonder if you’re being punished?
 If you believe in the sovereignty of God, the thought must cross your mind: Why did God allow this to happen to me?

 Of course, there are any number of reasons why God does what he does, and he doesn’t often feel it necessary to share his reasons with us.
 (Not that we would understand even if he did).
 But the guy in Psalm 38 is clearly suffering at the hand of God:

 Your arrows have struck deep, and your blows are crushing me.
 Because of your anger, my whole body is sick.